 If the above questions will have been answered in detail in our first initial meeting.
-If you or your boss needs to go over this or need further clarification on any technical issue, it’s best to speak with me rather than second guess it.
+If you or your boss needs to go over this or need further clarification on any technical questions, it’s best to speak with me rather than second guess it.

-If you are sitting there feeling frustrated, because you have either been put in charge of getting more new business in or you have been set the task of finding a suitable SEO supplier and you think you have nailed it and your boss won’t listen to you.
-Then it’s a good idea to show him this document.
+If you are sitting there feeling frustrated because you have either been put in charge of getting more new business in or you have been set the task of finding a suitable SEO supplier and you think you have nailed it and your boss won’t listen to you.
+Then it’s a good idea to show him this article.
 I have written it for people in your situation that can see the benefits of SEO but cannot seem to convince the powers that be.

 If all else fails please get him or her to give me a call on 02 9360 8514 and I would be more than happy to explain why they need SEO in greater detail.